 If you have seen a building under construction or renovation, you have no doubt seen scaffolding around it.
-Scaffolding is such a large part of modern society, especially in cities, that there is even a popular comedy sketch about it on HBO.
+Scaffolding is such a large part of modern society, especially in cities, that there are even quite a few popular comedy sketches about it.
 Scaffolding is the temporary structure built around work areas that are used to help people reach high-up spaces.
 It’s been in use since ancient times when it was made from wood and bamboo.
 Nowadays, scaffolds are made from steel, rope, and sometimes still include wood.

 Types of scaffolds

 There are dozens of types of scaffolds.
 They break down into two main categories:

 Suspended scaffolds These are anchored to a strong permanent structure, such as roofing or beams.
 They hang on rope, strong wire, or other movable material.

 Supported scaffolds These are anchored to the ground with strong supporting materials such as frames, outriggers, poles, etc. Supported scaffolds can support significant weight.

 Some might also consider vehicles, such as scissor and aerial lifts to be scaffolds, because they have the same function.
 Because these rest on the ground, they could also fall into the supported scaffold category.